-However, the development is finally moving ahead in the summer of 2017 as Montage International and The Robert Green Company have signed a agreement to collaborate.
-Three hundred and forty hotel rooms under the Montage and Pendry brands will be built along with sixty six Pendry Residences as well as a Montage Spa, a major recreation center, multiple food and beverage facilities, a mixed-use village, all integrated alongside the Arnold Palmer course.
-The back nine will be closed in the summer of 2017 as the golf course is integrated into the revised master plan.
-It is expected to be an spectacular destination resort with a planned opening in late 2019.
+A SilverRock Resort master plan includes a luxury hotel, residencies and village.
+Montage International and The Robert Green Company have signed an agreement to collaborate.
+Three hundred and forty hotel rooms under the Montage and Pendry brands are planned along with sixty-six Pendry Residences and a Montage Spa, a major recreation center, multiple food and beverage facilities, a mixed-use village, all integrated alongside the Arnold Palmer course.